Democratic Autonomous Administration of North and East Syria: Health

-Healthcare is organized through the region's "Health and Environment Authority" and through sub-region and canton-level Health Committees.
-Independent organizations providing healthcare in the region include the Kurdish Red Crescent, the Syrian American Medical Society, the Free Burma Rangers and Doctors Without Borders.
-The 2019 Turkish offensive left thousands of people in the region without access to basic necessities as the majority of international aid groups withdrew during the violence.
+Healthcare was organized through the region's "Health and Environment Authority" and through sub-region- and canton-level Health Committees.
+Independent organizations providing healthcare in the region included the Kurdish Red Crescent, the Syrian American Medical Society, the Free Burma Rangers and Doctors Without Borders.
+The 2019 Turkish offensive left thousands of people in the region without access to basic necessities, as the majority of international aid groups withdrew during the violence.